Anne Liu Kellor

 — Sandra L.

 Since 2006, I’ve worked with writers of all experience levels, whether in groups or one-on-one.
-Centering the voices of Black, Indigenous, Asian, Latinx, Arab, and other marginalized people, I aim to create welcoming, trauma-informed, anti-racist spaces for people to learn and grow together.
+Centering the voices of Black, Indigenous, Asian, Latinx, Arab, and other marginalized people, I aim to create welcoming, anti-racist spaces, centered in embodied awareness and choice, for people to learn and grow together.
 Many of my current classes are held exclusively for women and nonbinary writers (reserving at least one half of the spots for BIPOC), or for specific groups (e.g. mixed race people).
 However I’m happy to offer coaching, developmental editing, and other occasional workshops that are open to anyone.
 Past examples of workshops held through Hugo House have focused on creative nonfiction, collage memoir, and generative courses to help folks build a writing practice.
 I’ve also offered unique courses for mixed-race people, womxn and non-binary writers of color, Asian Americans, mothers, and writing/mindfulness retreats for women at the Whidbey Institute.
 Since 2020, I’ve been teaching primarily on my own; current offerings can be found below.
 I’m available to tailor a custom-made writing workshop for your organization.

 Anne’s beautifully constructed courses provide a motivating container for each writer’s unique development, from the complete novice to the already published author.
 Her own participation in the course also enriches the risk-taking and courageous vulnerability needed to bring forth whatever needs to be known to or learned by the writer.